cockroachdb/docs/v22.1/security-reference/authentication.md

 - **Who** is making the attempt (SQL user).
 - **Where** on the internet (IP Address) the attempt is coming from.

-CockroachDB's authentication behavior is configured using a domain-specific language (DSL), shared with PostgreSQL, called host-based authentication (HBA).
+CockroachDB's authentication behavior is configured using a domain-specific language (DSL) called host-based authentication (HBA).
+HBA syntax is shared with PostgreSQL.

 A specific CockroachDB cluster's authentication behavior is configured by setting its `server.host_based_authentication.configuration` [cluster setting](../cluster-settings.html), using the [`SET CLUSTER SETTING` statement](../set-cluster-setting.html), which accepts a single text field that must be a correctly formatted HBA manifest.
 Inspect the current setting with [`SHOW CLUSTER SETTING`.](../show-cluster-setting.html)